ColinDao/2-for-1/README.md

 ## Features

-**Data Collection**: Gather price data for 150 distinct food items from various New Zealand supermarkets, spanning 17 years.
+**Data Collection**: Gather price data for 150 distinct food items from various New Zealand supermarkets, spanning 17 years. <br />
-Collect data points regularly to maintain an up-to-date and comprehensive dataset. <br />
 <br />
 **Database Schema**: Design a well-structured SQLite database schema to organize and store the collected price data efficiently.
 Define tables for food items, prices, and dates.<br />